set/vue-axios-mixin/README.md

 });
 ```

-`this.success` and `this.error` is my notification mixins.
+`this.success` and `this.error` are my notification mixins.
 Please configure it for your architecture.